department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/research-plan.md

 **Primary criteria (must-haves)**
 Seeking two cohorts of participants
-Cohort 1: have recently *(within the past 12 months)* applied for VA health care benefits (6 participants) Cohort 2: are actively considering applying for VA health care benefits (6 participants)
+Cohort 1: have recently *(within the past 3 months)* applied for VA health care benefits (6 participants) Cohort 2: are actively considering applying for VA health care benefits (6 participants) Cohort 2a: if cohort 2 is unsourceable, then we can swap in some from what I'm calling cohort 2a

 For both cohorts, seeking a diversity of responses to question: How often do you go online to access VA benefits and services?
 - At least 20% participants: Never